knative/docs/docs/eventing/experimental-features.md

      name: example-reply
 ```

-With the flag disabled (default behavior) the Subscription can define a subscriber or a reply field and validation will succeed, this is the behavior default behavior in version 0.26 and before.
+With the flag disabled (default behavior) the Subscription can define either a subscriber or a reply field, and validation will succeed.
+This is the behavior default behavior in Knative v0.26 and earlier.